top of page

 Granulated Herbs

 The most common format for taking Chinese herbs is in granulated form.
-Individual bulk herbs are decocted to extract their medicinal qualities, and the remaining decoction is bonded to a carrier such as potato or quinoa starch to create a shelf-stable product.
+Individual bulk herbs are decocted to extract their medicinal qualities, and the remaining decoction is either dehydrated to the point of becoming a solid, which is then pulverised to become a powder, or it is bonded to a carrier such as potato or quinoa starch to create a shelf-stable product.
 Formulas are created by mixing various individual herbal granules together in specific ratios.
-Individual doses of the granule formula are measured out by weight and dissolved in hot water and then drank back like a tea.
+Individual doses of the granule formula are measured out by weight and dissolved in hot water and then drank like a tea.

 Encapsulated Herbs